Eda-Inal/JavascriptHomework-1/README.md

 # JavascriptHomework-1

-this is the first javascript homework at patika
+This is the first javascript homework at patika dev.